kubeshop/botkube-docs/content/installation/_index.md

 - For Kubernetes < 1.14, BotKube won't be able to monitor _Ingress_ resources
 {{% /notice%}}

-You can use a single BotKube backend to serve all the interfaces - Slack, Mattermost, and ElasticSearch. <br>
+You can use a single BotKube backend to serve all the interfaces - Slack, Mattermost, ElasticSearch and Webhook. <br>
 You just need to enable required mediums through the settings and add a necessary configuration.<br>
 _see the [configuration](/configuration) section for more information_